publiclab/publiclab-archive/notes/kirby123/09-13-2016/question-how-to-analyze-an-upload-image-file-by-using-spectral-workbench.md

 ---
-title: "Question: How to analyze an upload image file by using Spectral Workbench ?"\ntagnames: 'question:spectralworkbench'
+title: "Question: How to analyze an upload image file by using Spectral Workbench ?"

+tagnames: 'question:spectralworkbench'
 author: kirby123
 path: /notes/kirby123/09-13-2016/question-how-to-analyze-an-upload-image-file-by-using-spectral-workbench.md
 nid: 13446